-All traders and investors should know the pattern day trading rules, such as the required minimum equity, the number of trades you can make, and buying power limitations.
+All traders and investors should be aware of the pattern day trading rules.
+Learn more about the required minimum equity and the number of trades you can make.

 The consequences for violating PDT vary but can be inconvenient for investors who are not actively trading

-For active investors who want to place an occasional day trade, understand how margin and open positions can affect total trade equity to help avoid PDT violations
+For active investors who want to place an occasional day trade, learn how margin and open positions can affect total trade equity to help avoid PDT violations

 You’re not normally a rule-breaker.
 But violating the pattern day trader rule is easier to do than you might suppose, especially during a time of high market volatility.
 Don’t let this happen to you.
 Here’s what you need to know.

 First, a hypothetical.
-Suppose you buy several stocks in your margin account.
-Minutes or hours later, you change your mind about a few of your purchases, so you sell them.
+Suppose you bought several stocks in your margin account.
+Minutes or hours later, you change your mind, so you sell them.
 Your “round trip” (buy and sell) trades all took place on the same trading day.

 If you execute four or more round trips within five business days, you will be flagged as a pattern day trader.

 Here’s where you might be dinged: If you’re flagged as a pattern day trader and you have less than $25,000 in your account, you could be restricted from opening new positions.

 So, what now?
 You’re in trouble, but what are the consequences?
 What if you do it again?
 More importantly, what should you know to avoid crossing this red line in the future?
 Keep in mind that you don’t have to borrow on margin to violate the pattern day trader rule.
 It’s a good idea to be aware of the basics of margin trading and its rules and risks.